Help Us Give Back

 - Eagle Resource Closet: The Eagle Resource Closet is looking for volunteers to help them manage donations, respond to requests for resources, and spread the word about their services.
 The Eagle Resource Closet has a goal to eliminate food insecurity within the UMW community.
 Volunteers may come to help organize, collect and take inventory of supplies, as well as help with the numerous projects that go on during the school semester.
 Email email@example.com to volunteer with the Eagle Resource Closet.

 Marketing, Social Media, and Administrative:

-- Downtown Greens, a Fredericksburg urban garden, has two remote volunteering opportunities:
+- Downtown Greens, a Fredericksburg urban garden, has internships and volunteering opportunities available:

 - Rappahannock Council Against Sexual Assault (RCASA) is looking for volunteers to help create social media content including writing posts, translating information into Spanish, helping write Public Service Announcements (PSAs) and similar tasks.
 Volunteers should fill out a volunteer application form, and may have to complete a training program and a free background check.
 For more information, email firstname.lastname@example.org.